LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/docs/_sources/CLI.md.txt

                         specify path including filename to the logfile -ll LOGLEVEL, --loglevel LOGLEVEL
-                        default: INFO available log levels: DEBUG, INFO, WARNING, ERROR and CRITICAL -os ORDERSIDE, --orderside ORDERSIDE
+                        default: INFO available log levels: DEBUG, INFO, WARNING, ERROR and CRITICAL -oci, --openconfigini
+                        open the used config file and then stop -opi, --openprofilesini
+                        open the used profiles file and then stop -os ORDERSIDE, --orderside ORDERSIDE
-                        specify whether the trailing stop loss should be in buying or selling mode. (ex: 'buy' or 'sell')
-  -ot ORDERTYPE, --ordertype ORDERTYPE
+                        specify whether the trailing stop loss should be in buying or selling mode. (ex: 'buy' or 'sell') -ot ORDERTYPE, --ordertype ORDERTYPE
                         use `limit` or `market`
   -pf PROFILE, --profile PROFILE
                         name of the profile to load from ubtsl_profiles.ini!
   -pff PROFILESFILE, --profilesfile PROFILESFILE
-                        specify path including filename to the profiles file (ex: `~/my_profiles.ini`). if not available ubtsl tries to load a ubtsl_profile.ini from the home and the current working directory
+                        specify path including filename to the profiles file (ex: `~/my_profiles.ini`). if not available ubtsl tries to load a ubtsl_profile.ini from the `C:\Users\Oliver\.lucit\` and the current working directory
   -r RESETSTOPLOSSPRICE, --resetstoplossprice RESETSTOPLOSSPRICE
                         reset the existing stop_loss_price! usage: True anything else is False -l STOPLOSSLIMIT, --stoplosslimit STOPLOSSLIMIT